ibm-cloud-docs/monitoring/api/metrics_python.md

 To learn how to use the Python client, see [Using the Python client](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-python-client).

-The following code shows the structure of a Python script that you can use to retrieve metrics from a Sysdig instance:
+The following code shows the structure of a Python script that you can use to retrieve metrics from a {{site.data.keyword.mon_short}} instance:

 ```python